OnapleRPG/Itemizer/README.md

  * pools : assign items to pools with a probability and fetch them randmly.
  * affixes : for more customisation item can be modified afterward by affix (also pick in a pool) to slighly modify their characteristics.

-An examples of each config file is loaded at the first launch of the plugin under the folder `/config/itemizer/` you can see how they work.
+An examples of each config file is loaded at the first launch of the plugin under the folder `/config/itemizer/`.This way you can see how they're build.
->Don't be afraid by item complexity, they can be generated in-game) If you want more details about *AttributeModifiers* check the Minecraft [wiki](https://minecraft.gamepedia.com/Attribute)
+>Don't be afraid by item complexity, they can be generated in-game)

 ## Installation
 To install this plugin, you must have a sponge server 1.12.
 Download the [latest release](https://github.com/OnapleRPG/Itemizer/releases) and drag and drop it into your server's `mods/` folder.
 Then restart your server.